sybrew/the-seo-framework/readme.txt

 			* These settings should only be used on conflicting post types, like which offer their own SEO settings, or are otherwise incorrectly registered.
 		* New sitemap settings:
 			* Set the maximum posts queried per type.
+			* TODO Convert Timestamps to Metadata, and add a priority setting, which is automatically disabled.
 		* The sitemap stylesheet now outputs favicon meta tags.
 		* When you activate any plugin, a check will be performed for conflicting SEO plugins; when found, a single dismissible warning notification will be outputted.
 			* Only users with plugin activation capabilities can see this message.